 - Established procedures will make it more difficult for employers to reject requests to work from home.

 - More businesses will hire remote staff and there will be a huge increase in the volume of remote jobs.

 - Many businesses will switch to a 100% remote workforce, partially because it’s cheaper and saves huge amounts on office space.

 This is Why the Future of Work is Remote

 Remote work has been growing steadily at 10% a year.
-But it’s estimated that 62% of worldwide full-time employees can perform their job remotely, a staggering 2 billion people.
-So why did less than 10 million work remotely before the coronavirus pandemic?
+But it’s estimated that 62% of worldwide full-time employees can perform their job from a distance, a staggering 2 billion people.
+So why did less than 10 million telework before the coronavirus pandemic?

 The quintessential perception is that if you work from home, you don’t do any work.
 Or you don’t do as much work.
 Even worse, you may have fun while working, or be looking after the kids, or be doing a million things other than work.
 Most companies have been very resistant to remote work, because of these perceptions.
 Fortunately, these stereotypes are rapidly being debunked and deconstructed, as everyone discovers that remote workers are more productive than those in an office.